MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDITIONALNOTIFICATIONRECIPIENTS <IMicrosoftGraphAccessReviewNotificationRecipientItem\[]>: Defines the list of additional users or group members to be notified of the access review progress.
+`ADDITIONALNOTIFICATIONRECIPIENTS <IMicrosoftGraphAccessReviewNotificationRecipientItem[]>`: Defines the list of additional users or group members to be notified of the access review progress.
   - `[NotificationRecipientScope <IMicrosoftGraphAccessReviewNotificationRecipientScope>]`: accessReviewNotificationRecipientScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[NotificationTemplateType <String>]`: Indicates the type of access review email to be sent.
-Supported template type is CompletedAdditionalRecipients, which sends review completion notifications to the recipients.
+Supported template type is CompletedAdditionalRecipients which sends review completion notifications to the recipients.

-BACKUPREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope1\[]>: .
+`BACKUPREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>`: .
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

-BODYPARAMETER `<IMicrosoftGraphAccessReviewScheduleDefinition1>`: accessReviewScheduleDefinition
+`BODYPARAMETER <IMicrosoftGraphAccessReviewScheduleDefinition>`: accessReviewScheduleDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdditionalNotificationRecipients <IMicrosoftGraphAccessReviewNotificationRecipientItem[]>]`: Defines the list of additional users or group members to be notified of the access review progress.
     - `[NotificationRecipientScope <IMicrosoftGraphAccessReviewNotificationRecipientScope>]`: accessReviewNotificationRecipientScope
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[NotificationTemplateType <String>]`: Indicates the type of access review email to be sent.
-Supported template type is CompletedAdditionalRecipients, which sends review completion notifications to the recipients.
+Supported template type is CompletedAdditionalRecipients which sends review completion notifications to the recipients.
-  - `[BackupReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`:
+  - `[BackupReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`:
     - `[Query <String>]`: The query specifying who will be the reviewer.
     - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
     - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.